Skip to main content

 Research Projects

-What are the goals for the project we are supporting for this coming 2022?
+What are the goals for the project we are supporting in 2023?

-With the help of ECEF support, over the years, we have developed strong data to develop CAR (chimeric antigen receptor) T-cell therapy for EC.
-CAR T-cell therapy involves genetically engineering patients’ own immune cells- T cells to recognize and kill cancer cells when given back to the patient.
+With the help of ECEF support, over the years, we have developed strong data to develop CAR T-cell therapy for patients with EC.
+CAR T-cell therapy involves genetically engineering patients’ own immune cells—T cells—to recognize and kill cancer cells when given back to the patient.
 We have already translated CAR T-cell therapy to phase I and II clinical trials in patients with lung cancer and mesothelioma.
-In the current next-generation CAR construct, we incorporated checkpoint blockade as well to deliver two-in-one immunotherapies to patients with EC.
-We are currently conducting IND studies required for FDA approval to initiate a clinical trial exclusively for EC patients.
-This clinical trial is partially supported by the Department of Defense (DoD) award.
-We hope to rise enough funds to be able to complete the study.
+In the current next-generation CAR construct, we incorporated checkpoint blockade to deliver two-in-one immunotherapies to patients with EC.
+We are currently conducting IND studies required for FDA approval to initiate a clinical trial exclusively for patients with EC.
+This clinical trial is partially supported by a United States Department of Defense (DoD) award.
+We hope to raise enough funds to be able to complete the study.

 What would you say are the long-term goals for the projects ECEF is supporting?

-The long-term goal is to be able to investigate and incorporate immunotherapies in the treatment of EC patients.
-We hope to complete initial phase trials in next 3 years and if the results are successful, to be able to conduct to a definitive trial within 5 years.
+The long-term goal is to be able to investigate and incorporate immunotherapies in the treatment of patients with EC.
+We hope to complete initial-phase trials in the next 3 years, and if the results are successful, to conduct a definitive trial within the next 5 years.

 Can tell us the role that ECEF has played in these projects?

-ECEF funding provided us crucial support to be able to progress to current trials.
-With ECEF support over the past 10 years – a) we developed a EC clinicopathological database to be able to conduct investigations, b) developed biomarkers for EC prognostication and treatment, these studies are published acknowledging ECEF support, c) conducted a prospective clinical trial (n=200 patients) to investigate the biomarkers developed, a manuscript is in preparation, d) completed and published a clinical trial wherein, using a device we developed in the laboratory, we measured intraoperative oxygen saturation of gastric conduit in EC patients, and e) conducted CAR T-cell therapy preclinical investigations and are able to obtain DoD support to initiate a clinical trial for EC patients.
+Funding support from the ECEF supported us in completing two trials, of which the results have been peer-reviewed and published in high-impact journals, and progressing to future immunotherapy trials.
+With ECEF funding support, over the past 10 years, we have: (a) developed a EC clinicopathological database to be able to conduct investigations, (b) developed biomarkers for EC prognostication and treatment (these studies are published acknowledging ECEF support), (c) conducted a prospective clinical trial (n=200 patients) to investigate the biomarkers developed, (d) completed and published immune marker studies from a prospective trial, (e) completed and published a clinical trial wherein, using a device we developed in the laboratory, we measured intraoperative oxygen saturation of gastric conduit in patients with EC, and (f) conducted CAR T-cell therapy preclinical investigations and are now able to obtain DoD support to initiate a clinical trial for patients with EC.

 The actual explanation of the projects we are supporting with our grants is as follows: